markvaaz/ScarletCarrier/README.md

 ### Appearance System

 Your carrier's appearance can be customized using various predefined options.
 Each player can have their own unique appearance setting that persists between summons.
-Use `.carrier list` to see all available appearances with their corresponding numbers, then use `.carrier <number>` to apply your preferred look.
+Use `.carrier list` to see all available appearances with their corresponding numbers, then use `.carrier appearance <number>` to apply your preferred look.

 ## Installation